AdobeDocs/experience-manager-65.en/help/communities/client-customize.md

 ### Author Clientlibs {#author-clientlibs}

-The author version clientlibs are stripped down to the minimal Javascript necessary to implement the component.
+The author version clientlibs are stripped down to the minimal JavaScript necessary to implement the component.

 These clientlibs should never be directly included, but instead are available to embed into other clientlibs, which are handcrafted for a site.